FabianRitter/SmartAlertProject/README.md

-# SmartAlertProject
+# facetracking-pi
-Project for """"Smart"""""" camera
+Face tracking with raspi3